Dane Mining & Exploration Group – A Series Trust

 DUNS Number: 080883467

+Qenex Communications, Inc. aquire all interest for NSC.
 The operating partner of the mine died 8 years ago, and the mining operation was shut down.
 The shareholders of the company have decided to complete a stock sale of the company.
-As of October 20, 2017, National Sales Corps acquired 100% of the stock Dane Mining & Exploration Ltd. Through this acquisition, it establishing an operating entity to place the mine back into full operations and provide not less than 8,000,000 ounces of Gold to one of our affiliate Public Companies over a 10 year forward production agreement.
+As of October 20, 2017, National Sales Corps acquired 100% of the stock Dane Mining & Exploration Ltd. Through this acquisition, it established an operating entity to place the mine back into full operations and provide not less than 8,000,000 ounces of Gold to one of our affiliate Public Companies over a 10 year forward production agreement.
 This will provide an asset back stock of not less than 1 gram per authorized common share.

 The Volcano & Kimball mines are located in Hidalgo County, New Mexico, three miles from the Arizona/New Mexico state line, and nine miles north of Interstate 10.
 The Volcano & Kimball property is 20 acres each, deeded and patented, and there are ten 20 acres each Bureau of Land Management (BLM) claims around the mines and held by Dane.
 The company is in good standing with an active mining permit.